-U-Pak offers Waste Audits/Waste Reduction Workplans tailored for you.
+U-Pak offers Waste Audits & Waste Reduction Workplans tailored to you.

 Completion of a comprehensive waste reduction audit and the development of a work plan are the requirements for establishments over 90,000 square ft in Ontario.
 In accordance with the 3R’s Regulations, the work plan is to be updated at least annually.
-The focal priority of these audits and work plans are to achieve or exceed compliance with the Ministry of Environment regulations and devise ensure that materials in the waste stream can be source separated and diverted into recycling streams.
+The focal priority of these audits and work plans is to achieve or exceed compliance with the Ministry of Environment regulations and devise ensure that materials in the waste stream can be source-separated and diverted into recycling streams.

-The government of Ontario has established a target to decrease the amount of waste going to disposal by at least 60% by the year 2008 compared to the base year of 2004 when Ontario’s diversion rate was 28%.
 Under Ontario Regulation 102/94, it is a requirement that designated organizations conduct an annual solid waste audit and devise a Waste Reduction Workplan.
 This waste audit is essentially a study of the solid wastes that are generated, going beyond simply measuring the quantity and composition of waste.
 The ultimate purpose is to identify the underlying reasons for this waste generation and to identify the factors that dictate how the waste is being managed.
 As Peter Drucker said, “What gets measured gets managed.”

 According to the regulation, the audits must address:

-- The amount, nature and composition of the waste generated in all functional areas of the establishment
+- EThe amount, nature and composition of the waste generated in all functional areas of the establishment

-- How the waste is produced, including relevant management policies and practices
+- EHow the waste is produced, including relevant management policies and practices

-There are four basic steps to implementing a waste reduction program required under regulation 102/94:
+There are four basic steps to implementing a waste reduction program required under regulation Ontario Regulation 102/94:

 The information from the waste audit is the basis for developing the Waste Reduction Workplan.
 The work plan addresses the 3R’s opportunities to be implemented following the 3R’s hierarchy, with reduction as a first priority, followed by reuse, and then recycling.